Menu Close

 In response to a controversial cruise development proposal the Belize Tourism Board contracted Seatone to conduct, as a third-party neutral facilitator, A Social Viability Assessment of Cruise Tourism in Southern Belize.
 Seatone conducted confidential situation assessment interviews with key interest groups and facilitated a series of public meetings in communities throughout the region.
 Due to broad scale opposition to the project, Seatone prepared a report for the government that recommended against approval, yet also included alternatives for improving public and private sector collaboration to advance sustainable tourism and conservation of the region’s natural assets.
 Release of the report led to cancellation of the cruise development project and fostered improved relations between government and civil society groups, notably through development of the tour operator quality assurance/training program.

-Design and Facilitation of a National Belize Tour Operator Performance Assessment and Quality Assurance Training Program
+National Belize Tour Operator Performance Assessment and Quality Assurance Training Program

 Belize Tourism Board